maxadamo/galera-wizard/README.md

 Monitor:
 ========

 - I created a script to check the nodes.
-- there are only two parameter to set: inside clustercheck.sh:
+It contains only two parameter to set: inside clustercheck.sh:
 ```ruby
     NODE_COUNT=<%= @galera_hosts.count %>